canonical/k8s-snap/docs/src/snap/explanation/epa.md

 ## Real-time kernel

-A real-time kernel ensures that high-priority tasks are executed within a predictable timeframe, crucial for applications requiring low latency and high determinism.
+A real-time kernel ensures that high-priority tasks are run within a predictable timeframe, crucial for applications requiring low latency and high determinism.

 ### Key features

--  **Predictable task execution**: A real-time kernel ensures that high-priority tasks are executed within a predictable and bounded timeframe, reducing the variability in task execution time.
+-  **Predictable task execution**: A real-time kernel ensures that high-priority tasks are run within a predictable and bounded timeframe, reducing the variability in task execution time.
 -  **Low latency**: The kernel is optimised to minimise the time it takes to respond to high-priority tasks, which is crucial for applications that